uwine4850/foozy/docs/en/cmd/cmd.md

     }
 }
 ```
 After that, you need to initialize the configuration settings.
-To do this, use the same function with the following command `go run <path to cmd.go> initcnf <target dir>`.
+To do this, use the same function with the following command `go run <path to cmd.go> cnf-init <target dir>`.
 This command creates a file that contains a configuration setting function, [read more here](https://github.com/uwine4850/foozy/blob/master/docs/config/config.md).
 It should be used in the `main` function.
 Now the function can look like the following:
 ```
 func main() {
 	initcnf.InitCnf()